-St_N increases with turbulence intensity and we observe that the regimes identified in section 3.1 also correspond to ranges of St_N , where $St_N < 1 \times 10^{-2}$ are R1, $1 \times 10^{-2} < St_N < 2.4 \times 10^{-2}$ are R2, and $St_N > 2.4 \times 10^{-2}$ are R3.
-There is some sensitivity of St_N to the filter duration; increasing the time of the median filter necessarily results in a decrease in N, however we have selected the filter as a balance between capturing low time-duration symmetry changes and avoiding counting turbulent fluctuations as switching events.
+$St_N < 2.4 \times 10^{-2}$ are RII, and $St_N > 2.4 \times 10^{-2}$ are RIII.
+There is some sensitivity of St_N to the filter duration; increasing the time of the median filter necessarily results in a decrease in N; however, we have selected the filter as a balance between capturing low time-duration symmetry changes and avoiding counting turbulent fluctuations as switching events.
 This is a particular challenge in a turbulent environment that perhaps requires separate consideration.
 Importantly, for a median filter of $T^ = 100$, we continue to see an increase in St_N as I_x increases, although at a reduced gradient.

-In comparison to other studies, these rates are close to those of Grandemange et al. (2013a), who found a rate of $St_N = 6.7 \times 10^{-4}$, whereas they are lower than in Cadot et al. (2020) who found a rate of $St_N = 7.2 \times 10^{-3}$ and $St_N = 5.7 \times 10^{-3}$, for low and high (6%) turbulence, respectively.
-The differences in the sensitivity to turbulence in our results to those of Cadot et al. (2020) may be caused by a number of factors, which require future attention, including: the baseline (low turbulence) switching rate in each study, the turbulence range (we note that the change in switching rate is least obvious over low turbulence ranges), Reynolds number (as turbulence may interfere with upstream flow structures, e.g. separated flow at the nose), the approach to identification of a switching event, and other set-up differences.
+In comparison with other studies, these rates are close to those of Grandemange et al. (2013a), who found a rate of $St_N = 6.7 \times 10^{-4}$, whereas they are lower than in Cadot et al. (2020) who found a rate of $St_N = 7.2 \times 10^{-3}$ and $St_N = 5.7 \times 10^{-3}$, for low and high (6%) turbulence, respectively.
+The differences in the sensitivity to turbulence in our results to those of Cadot et al. (2020) may be caused by a number of factors, which require future attention, including the baseline (low-turbulence) switching rate in each study, the turbulence range (we note that the change in switching rate is least obvious over low-turbulence ranges), Reynolds number (as turbulence may interfere with upstream flow structures, e.g. separated flow at the nose), the approach to identification of a switching event, and other set-up differences.

-According to figure 5(a), a possible linear or quadratic relationship exists between and St_N and I_x , although different gradients are seen for the grid and the slat cases.
-Especially for the grid cases where the turbulence is more homogeneous, we find that for the low turbulence range ($I_x \leq 5\%$) in regime RI, only a small change in switching
+According to figure 5(a), a possible linear or quadratic relationship exists between St_N and I_x , although different gradients are seen for the grid and the slat cases.
+Especially for the grid cases where the turbulence is more homogeneous, we find that for the low-turbulence range ($I_x \lesssim 5\%$) in regime RI, only a small change in switching rate is detected, with a potential explanation being that the turbulent fluctuations are not really sufficient to dominate/override the natural randomness of the near-wake which causes the intrinsic bistability.
+It could be conjectured that a linear relationship is only applicable over a certain range of turbulence level and that there are other factors at play.